zhangyihome/code-push-cli/cli/README.md

 Q: I've released newly signed update, but forgot to release a new binary update with the configured public key and updated SDK.
 What will happen?

 A: An application running a CodePush SDK that doesn't support code signing will reject the update.
 An application running a CodePush SDK that does support code signing but whose public key is out of date will reject the update.
 If you sign an update with a private key, make sure that you are releasing only to applications configured with a matching public key.

-Q: The Code Push Cordova SDK doesn't support the code signing feature but I can sign an update for my Cordova app using the general `release` command.
-What is going to happen if I do so?

-A: Your Cordova clients will reject the update. **DO NOT** use the --privateKeyPath (or -k) option to release updates for Cordova based applications.
-If you accidentally do so, simply release a new update without the --privateKeyPath (or -k) parameter.

 Q: I've lost my private key, what should I do in this situation?